Tlaʼamin Nation: Treaty & self government

 2014: The Tla'amin Final Agreement was given royal assent in British Columbia on March 14, 2014.

 June 16, 2012: Initial vote on the Tla'amin Final Agreement blocked by protesters.

 April 5, 2016: At midnight, the Tla'amin Nation became a self-governing nation after the implementation of the Tla'amin Final Agreement.

-The Tla'amin Final Agreement was given royal assent in British Columbia on March 14, 2014.

-The Sliammon First Nation is a member government of the Naut'sa mawt Tribal Council.
+The Tla'amin First Nation is a member government of the Naut'sa mawt Tribal Council.
 Their offices are located in the town of Powell River.